paujim/build-golambda-pipeline/README.md

 # lambda-pipeline for golang
-An AWS pipeline to deploy go lambdas
+An AWS pipeline to build go lambdas